• Home

 When am I invoiced for my water usage?

-When will I receive my monthly water and irrigation invoice?
+When will I receive my monthly water invoice?

-You should receive a statement on or around the 5th of each month.
+You should receive a statement around the 5th of each month.
 If you have not received your bill, please call our office to request a reprint.
+If you have registered an online billing account, you will be able to see your bill on the 1st of each month.

 When is my water payment due?